Newr's Vision: Chef

 Long-haul truckers are the backbone of our economy, but life on the road means being limited to truck stops for hot meals.
 While some drivers cook in their sleeper cabs with plug-in appliances, that often requires idling the engine—burning fuel and making noise just to heat up dinner.
 Cooking outside means hauling a separate grill and fuel, taking up valuable storage space.

 Newr offers a better way.
-We created Chef: a battery-powered, smart induction burner with smartphone integration and an expandable cooking surface.
+We created Chef: a battery-powered, smart induction burner with iPhone app integration.
 It’s designed for the reality of the road.

 Here are five key benefits of cooking with Chef, and four major drawbacks of sticking with the old methods.